zanppa/VO2Max/README.md

 The battery holder might be a bit tight, so some sanding/cutting of the edges may be necessary.

 ## Flashing the firmware
-The firmware was built with Arduino IDE v 2.3.2.
-Using the Board Manager, one needs to install esp32 by Espressif (version 3.0.2).
+The firmware was built with PlatformIO v core 6.1.18, home 3.4.4.
+One needs to install lilygo-t-display board (or it may get installed automatically when building...)

 Following external libraries are needed: